Ways to Raise Your FICO Score for Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process begins with your finances.
 To become a homeowner, you must consider your FICO score along with the type of loan for which you'll qualify in Muskogee.

 The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
 The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get credit extended to you in the form of a mortgage loan.
 Some of the pieces in summing up your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

-To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.